apigee/apigee-templater/README.md

 });

 ```
-### CLI customization
+### Customization and extensions
-You can customize the CLI by creating your own CLI class, and then settting / overriding with your own plugins.
+You can customize apigee-templater by creating your own CLI class, and then settting / overriding with your own plugins.
 See [this repository](https://github.com/tyayers/apigee-templater-custom) for a detailed example, complete with a customized plugin and unit tests to test the changes.

 ## Contributing